 Although many would agree that the stocks and shares department stands out at eToro in terms of tradable markets and low fees, cryptocurrencies are not far behind.
 This is because you can both invest in and trade digital currencies at the platform.

 If you simply want to buy some cryptoassets with the view of holding them for several months or years – you will have access to 16 different digital currencies.
 This does, of course, include Bitcoin.
-But you can also buy the likes of Ethereum, Ripple, EOS, Bitcoin Cash, Binance Coin, Dash, Litecoin, Tron, IOTA Cardano and more. eToro allows you to both trade crypto CFDs and buy crypoassets and store them in the eToro wallet.
+But you can also buy the likes of Ethereum, Ripple, EOS, Bitcoin Cash, Binance Coin, Dash, Litecoin, Tron, IOTA Cardano and more. eToro allows you to buy crypoassets and store them in the eToro wallet.

 Now, investing in a cryptocurrency without applying leverage will allow you to benefit from a 100% fee-free experience.
 This means no commissions to buy the cryptocurrencies and no overnight financing fees.
 After all, you are purchasing the coins as opposed to trading CFDs.